New Photo Galleries Under Construction

 - Jimmy Jack Whitaker, USAGEM Entertainer of the Year

-Dave is planning to air a live Facebook show in January!
+Dave will air a live Facebook show on Sunday, January 19.
 "I haven't been able to travel for a while, and I've really missed playing live," notes Dave.
 "I want to get back in the swing of things as I continue to get healthy enough to go back on the road.
 So, we're gonna try a Facebook thing and see how it works out.
 If it goes okay, there will be more of them."

-The show will originate from Dave's home studio just outside Oklahoma City, and will likely take place during the Martin Luther King, Jr. holiday weekend; the exact date and time will be announced soon.
+The show will originate from Dave's home studio just outside Oklahoma City, and will start at 7 PM CST.
 The show will stream on Dave's Facebook musician page, located here.
-Go throw a 'Like' on the page now, and watch for details soon!
+Go throw a 'Like' on the page now, and tune in Sunday night!

 "Witty, sharp, and tuned into the moment...
 A matured artist whose fire of youth still burns, but is tempered by experience." - Lawton Constitution